Goutham-zern/project1/README.md

 2. Update the chatbot settings (e.g. name, description, etc.) and branding (e.g. colors, etc.)
 3. Crawl websites and train the chatbot using OpenAI
 4. Embed the chatbot on their website using a widget imported with a simple script tag

+NB: this demo application is considered feature-complete, so it's unlikely more features will be added.
+However, I will fix bugs and issues as they are reported.

 ## Requirements